gmvoit/just-the-docs/descriptions/Regulation.md

 # Regulation
 {: .no_toc}

-Galaxies appear to regulate long-term star formation by interacting with the gas supply coming from the circumgalactic medium.
-Galaxy winds driven by supernovae add energy that can expand the atmospheres of low-mass galaxies.
-Outflows driven by energy released during black-hole accretion seem necessary to regulate and quench star formation in high mass galaxies.
-This page explains how **ExpCGM** represents those interactions and models their effects on a galaxy's gas supply.
+A galaxy's circumgalactic medium (CGM) supplies the gas that sustains star formation, and galaxies appears to regulate that supply by interacting with the CGM.
+Supernovae drive galactic winds that can expand the atmospheres of galaxies less massive than the Milky Way.
+In higher-mass galaxies, black hole accretion appears to provide enough energy to reduce the galaxy's gas supply and quench star formation.
+This page explains how **ExpCGM** represents those interactions and models their effects on the CGM.

 {: .warning}
 This page is still under construction.